WORLD'S BEST INSULATED PEX:

 Heat Mizer Brand Insulated PEX has the lowest heat loss, the most favourable warranty in the industry.
 At wholesale prices, Heat Mizer is about half the cost of other brands imported from Europe.

 Does PEX tubing need to be insulated?

 Yes, without insulation and a "Forever Waterproof" outer casing, the PEX will lose heat and could become damaged.

 Which PEX pipe is best?

 "Oxygen Barrier" is a premium upgraded version of PEX that contains a barrier that prevents oxygen from passing through the pipe into system water.
-Oxygen enhances corrosion to boiler steel and components in systems that contain untreated water.
-Oxygen Barrier PEX is required for pressurized boiler systems.
-Non-O2 Barrier pex tubing is used for boiler systems that are open to the atmosphere (such as most outdoor boilers) and other systems that are non pressurized.
+Oxygen increases the rate of corrosion of boiler steel and components in systems that contain untreated water.
+An oxygen Barrier PEX is required for pressurized boiler systems.
+Non-O2 Barrier is pre-insulated PEX tubing used for boiler systems that are open to the atmosphere (such as most outdoor boilers) and other systems that are non-pressurized.
 Liquid Armor Water Treatment is recommended for ALL systems, whether pressurized or non-pressurized.

 What is the best PEX insulation?

 Heat loss occurs from conduction, convection, and radiation.
 Only well-designed products protect against all three and Heat Mizer protects against all three forms of heat loss!
 Conduction heat loss is prevented with premium insulation and the creative use of dead air space.
 Convection heat loss is prevented by the "Forever Waterproof" outer casing manufactured in Canada where the good folks there know how to protect against damaging cold.
 The outer casing is made of the highest-grade composite compound that will outlast your lifetime and the life of the building you are heating.
 Finally, radiant heat loss is prevented by the only radiant barrier in the industry that provides premium insulative qualities.